 You need to answer two questions to make your autofocus decisions:

 - Is my subject moving / about to move, or is it still?
 This decides the autofocus mode

 - Where do I want to focus?
 This determines which autofocus area mode to use

-1. Is it moving?
+1. Autofocus mode decision: Is it moving?

 - Focus once and hold